 When: follows the very next day following the 7th day of Sukkot.

 Description: is the rejoicing in the Law.
-It is for the annual reading of the Torah, celebrated in a festival, and is designed to remind us that the Torah is never-ending.
-This is the day that the Torah scroll is rolled back to the beginning so the Torah cycle can begin again.
+It is for the annual reading of the Torah, celebrated in a festival, and reminds us that the Torah is never-ending.
+This is the day we roll the Torah scroll to the beginning so the Torah cycle can begin again.

 When: begins on the 24th Kislev after a rest from the month of Cheshvan Description: means Dedication.
-This is expressed in eight days of celebration for the victory over the Greek armies by the Maccabees and the rededication of the Temple.
-It is said that only enough consecrated oil could be found to last for one day but it burned for eight days.
-This is known as a miracle happened here.
+It expressed this in eight days of celebration for the victory over the Greek armies by the Maccabees and the rededication of the Temple.
+It is said that they could find only enough consecrated oil to last for one day but it burned for eight days.
+We know this as a miracle happened here.

 When: is on the 15th of Shevat.

 Description: means New Year of the trees.
-As winter comes to an end, the trees thaw and begin their new cycle of growth bearing their new seed, their new fruit.
+As winter ends, the trees thaw and begin their new cycle of growth bearing their new seed, their new fruit.
 Today, it also a time to plant trees in honor or in memory of a loved one.

 When: The month of Adar

-Description: is the celebration of the Scroll of Esther and is commemorated by reading it.
+Description: is the celebration commemorating the Scroll of Esther and is reading for this holiday.
 This is a remembrance of when Queen Esther and her Uncle Mordechai foiled the plan to execute all Jews.